New York rail tunnel repairs could mean more rider headaches

 The most disruptive repairs could “require a complete outage at some point,” he added.

-The problems — including water leaking in, crumbling walls, an outdated track bed and overhead wire issues — are so extensive that all won’t be repaired even under the new plan, Gardner conceded.
+The problems — including water leaking in, crumbling walls, an outdated track bed and overhead wire issues — are so extensive that they won’t all be repaired, even under the new plan, Gardner conceded.

 “This is not the same situation as the Canarsie tube, which is low voltage, 600 DC volts,” Gardner said.
 “People get confused about applying a method to a completely different technological solution.
 With 12,000 volts, it explodes, it arcs.
 You have to protect it in a fireproof, very robust encasement of some sort.”

-Note: This story has been updated to correct the spelling of the Amtrak official’s first name to Stephen, not Steven.